Cn0502/Local-Business-CRM/README.md

-&nbsp;You should see (venv) before your prompt when activated.
+ You should see (venv) before your prompt when activated.